Two shot near Club Legacy in Natchez

 NATCHEZ, Miss.
 (WJTV) – Two people are recovering in the hospital after being shot near Club Legacy in Natchez.

-Around 1:25 this morning, an officer reported what sounded like shots fired in the area of D’Evereux Drive.
-Upon arrival, officers found 19-year-old Isaac Hill with a gunshot wound to the pelvis, and 20-year-old Emmanuel Hill shot in the left arm, according to Natchez Police Commander Cal Green.
+Around 1:25 a.m. on Sunday, an officer reported what sounded like shots fired in the area of D’Evereux Drive.
+Officers found 19-year-old Isaac Hill with a gunshot wound to the pelvis and 20-year-old Emmanuel Hill shot in the left arm, according to Natchez Police Commander Cal Green.

-Issac and Emmanuel Hill are cousins, said police.
+Police said Isaac and Emmanuel Hill are cousins.
 This is currently an active investigation.